Alfa Romeo Giulietta (1954): Specifications

 The Alfa Romeo Giulietta used unibody construction and a front-engine, rear-wheel-drive layout.
 Front suspension was by control arms, with coaxial coil springs and hydraulic dampers.
 At the rear there was a solid axle on coil springs and hydraulic dampers.
 The axle was located by a longitudinal link on each side, and by a wishbone-shaped arm linking the top of the aluminium differential housing to the chassis.
 All Giuliettas (save for the last SZ examples) had hydraulic drum brakes on all four corners.

-When leaving the Portello factory it originally fitted Pirelli Cinturato 155 HR15 tyres (CA67).

 Engines

 The Giulietta used an Alfa Romeo Twin Cam straight-four of 1290 cc, with an aluminium alloy engine block and cast iron inserted sleeves.
 Bore and stroke measured 74.0 mm and 75.0 mm.
 The aluminium alloy cylinder head was of a crossflow design and featured hemispherical combustion chambers.
 The double overhead camshafts were driven by two timing chains, and acted on two valves per cylinder, angled 80°.
+Power figures vary somewhat depending on source and ratings, with Alfa Romeo typically using Italian CUNA but also SAE Gross at times.